-A website can benefit small businesses in many different ways.
+A website can benefit a small business in many different ways.
 A site address on a calling card, letterhead and other promotional material will give a business more credibility.
-A website can expand the information that potential customers can get from a business.
+A website can expand the information that potential customers can get from those elements.
 And it provides additional ways for potential clients to make contact, like email.

 Other benefits include selling products online.

 The primary function of a website for a small business is to promote the business.
 When potential clients realize that you have a website they are able to visit the site and learn more about your company.
 They can find your website through promotional material or the search engines.

 A web address added to other advertising gives can turn a single page ad into multiple pages.
 An interested viewer who desires more information on the product can visit the website and get that information.

 People looking for goods and services today turn to the search engines regularly.
 Business websites that are found there will attract these visitors.
 Search engine optimization (SEO) helps you get placement in the search engines.

 Before individuals do business with a company they have not dealt with before, they want to feel more comfortable about the company.
 Information on the company's website can provide that comfort by enhancing the company's credibility.

 A range of information about a company can increase it's credibility.
 Text that includes some history of an established firm can make a potential customer feel more at ease.
 When the visitor sees that the company was established over ten years ago, they are more likely to approach that firm instead of one they know nothing about.